ethamck/website/content/weblog/2024-08-21-the-virtues-of-web-design/index.md

 Redundant?
 Yes.
 So is the other half your HTML.
 These links, even if identical, will never update.
 That's the point.

 Actually, this also allows you to utilize sources you've linked before and is much more flexible.
 You can word the citation any way you'd like, and I do this all the time.
 You don't need an em dash just because everyone else does it.
 You could use cool phrases like "as written by John Doe at BBC" and link to "as written" and to John Doe.

+All of your content should be written assuming that your links are all dead and search engines don't exist.
+If your writing makes less sense with these criteria, reword it.

 ## Write anchors correctly.